Artists in Crime: Agatha Troy and detective fiction love interests

-Dr Lewis mentions concerns by Marsh's literary agent, Edmund Cork (whose other clients included Agatha Christie) about Alleyn falling in love and marrying; "and contemporary reviewers", writes Dr Lewis, "wondered if he was going to become another Lord Peter Wimsey."
-There are self-evident similarities between the characters of Troy and Wimsey's Harriet Vane (a successful crime novelist).
-Both characters are modern, independent, professional, creative women (like their respective authors) and it is hard not to spot strikingly autobiographical aspects in them both.
-Dr Lewis reflects that the introductory "description in Artists In Crime of the tall figure of Troy, with her short, dark hair, thin face and hands, absent-minded, shy and funny, seems very close to the Ngaio Marsh who absorbed that scene [the wharf at Suva] on the way back to New Zealand in 1932 and who had then been painting seriously for over ten years."
-Like Dorothy L Sayers, Ngaio Marsh gives her detective hero and his wife an idealised and perfect marriage, although it features, on- and off-stage, so to speak, for the rest of a long series of Alleyn books, whereas Busman's Honeymoon is the final full-length Wimsey novel, after which Sayers gave only occasional glimpses in short stories or memorabilia of the Wimsey-Vane marriage and growing family.
+Marsh biographer Margaret Lewis mentions concerns by Marsh's literary agent, Edmund Cork, whose other clients included Agatha Christie, about Alleyn falling in love and marrying; "and contemporary reviewers", writes Lewis, "wondered if he was going to become another Lord Peter Wimsey."
+Lewis reflects that the introductory "description in Artists In Crime of the tall figure of Troy, with her short, dark hair, thin face and hands, absent-minded, shy and funny, seems very close to the Ngaio Marsh who absorbed that scene [the wharf at Suva] on the way back to New Zealand in 1932 and who had then been painting seriously for over ten years."

 Television series

 A television episode in 1968 had Michael Allinson in the lead role.

 The novel was televised in 1990 as the pilot for the BBC TV series The Inspector Alleyn Mysteries, starring Simon Williams as Inspector Alleyn.